dilowagner/discovery-framework-spring-simple-project/README.md

 # discovery-framework-spring-simple-project
-Simple project with Spring Framework 4.0 and AngularJS
+Simple project with Spring Framework 4.0 and AngularJS.

 #### Requirements
 ------------